jc9536/IdentifyingCrops/README.md

 ---

-Looking at the results on the test data, which is your model better at: catching true crops that exist or not labeling non-crops as crops? *(1 pt)*
+### Looking at the results on the test data, which is your model better at: catching true crops that exist or not labeling non-crops as crops? *(1 pt)*

-*RESPONSE TO GO HERE LATER*
+Looking at the results on the test data, our model is better at **catching true crops**.
+This is because the Recall score, which represents the number of positive predictions made out of all positive examples in the dataset, is a higher value than the Precision Score, which represents the number of positive class predictions that actually belong to the positive class.

+In other words, the Recall Score indicates the ratio of labeling true crops as crops to labeling true crops as crops and true crops as non-crops.
+The Precision score indicates the ratio of labeling true crops as crops to labeling true crops and non-crops as crops.

+Since our Recall Score is higher, this tells us that the number of true crops as crops labels is nearly identical to the number of true crops as crops and true crops as non-crops labels.
+Meaning, the number of true crops as non-crops labels (False Negatives) are rather few, so our model is better at catching true crops that exist.

+Since our Precision Score is lower, this tells us that the number of true crops as crops labels is almost half of the number of true crops and non-crops as crops labels.
+Meaning, the number of non-crops as crops labels (False Positives) is almost identical to the number of true crops as crops (True Positives), so our model is worse as not labeling non-crops as crops.

 ## Feature Selection Logistic Regression
 Create two new data sets from this data: one that only contains the 2nd through 11th features and one that contains the remaining three features *(.5 pt for each)*.
 Train two new logistic regression models with these two new datasets and report their test accuracy *(.5 pt for each)*.
 In this case, does the model with more features perform better?
 Why or why not? *(1pt)*